 French Onion Ground Beef Sliders are filled with cheese, caramelized onions, and saucy ground beef filling.
 Perfect football food for a crowd.

 These beef sliders are are wonderful as a stand-alone main entreé or appetizer.
 This slider recipe makes 1 dozen sliders, easy doubled for maximum deliciousness, pairs well with Roasted Broccoli Salad.

 Beef Sliders Recipe

+This recipe is special.
 Let me start out by saying that cheese and I have a special relationship.
 We work well together, we understand each other.
 Put that on some ground beef sliders with perfectly caramelized onions and well, something magical happens.
 This is an easy hot sandwich recipe that you'll make again and again!

 What are sliders?